hasibzunair/FitLensAI/README.md

 ## Acknowledgements

-This system was built on top of [Llama 3.2 Vision 11B](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/).
+This project was built on top of [Llama 3.2 Vision 11B](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/).